Musica Antiqua Neoplantensis (RS)

 Ticket order:

-This programme offers a highly relevant and contemporary artistic approach to medieval repertoire through a renewed reading of the historical figure of Barbara of Celje – a woman embodying power, political agency and social marginalisation within the patriarchal structures of late medieval Europe.
+This programme presents a highly relevant and contemporary artistic approach to medieval repertoire through a renewed interpretation of the historical figure of Barbara of Celje – Queen and Empress of Hungary, Germany and Bohemia, born in Celje, and one of the most powerful and influential women of late medieval Central Europe.

-Its relevance lies in a clearly research-based focus on Central Europe, specifically the Hungarian, German and Bohemian cultural spheres, which remain significantly underrepresented in today’s early music performance practice in comparison with French and Italian repertoire.
-The programme brings to light rarely performed sources, including works by Petrus Wilhelmi de Grudencz, Bohemian chant traditions and the German Minnesang repertoire, presented within a coherent contemporary artistic framework.
+Its relevance lies in a clearly defined, research-based focus on Central Europe, specifically the Hungarian, German and Bohemian cultural spheres, which remain significantly underrepresented in today’s early music performance practice compared to the dominant French and Italian repertoire.
+The programme brings to light rarely performed sources, including works by Petrus Wilhelmi de Grudencz, Bohemian chant traditions, and the German Minnesang, presented within a coherent and contemporary artistic framework.

-The repertoire combines Central European sources with selected works from the manuscript Llibre Vermell de Montserrat, creating a distinctive artistic dialogue between geographical and stylistic worlds that are rarely connected in current performance practice.
+The repertoire combines Central European sources with selected works from the manuscript Llibre Vermell de Montserrat, introducing a broader medieval spiritual dimension and connecting the programme to universal themes of devotion, mortality and collective experience.

-The specific ensemble configuration – soprano, recorder, three lutes and percussion – enables an innovative approach to historically informed performance practice, particularly in the areas of rhythm, drone-based textures and controlled improvisation within medieval stylistic frameworks.
+The ensemble configuration – soprano, recorder, three lutes and percussion – supports an innovative approach to historically informed performance, particularly in the exploration of rhythm, texture and controlled improvisation within medieval stylistic frameworks.

 Event programme